samervin/python-web-server/blog/posts/board-game-rankings.md

 One of these is the question mark after a ranking: so, __4?__ and __3?__ and __2?__ and __1?__.
 These denote uncertainty.
 I use this mostly for board games I've only played once: I had a great time, but did I just get lucky?
 Will the novelty wear off?
 Alternatively: did I just get unlucky?
 Would I know what I was doing during the second playthrough?

-The other is more silly, but I mention it anyway.
+The other is silly, but I'll mention it anyway.
 Many people have an absolute favorite board game, or an absolute least favorite.
 For those games, the scale extends slightly.
 Your most favorite game of all time may, if you choose, receive a rating of __5__.
 Similarly, your least favorite game may receive a __0__.
 I don't have a 5 or a 0 myself (though I know the top ten-ish games in contention for both).
 Some people really like the extremes though.

 ### The ranking system in action